mll-lab/tsconfig/README.md

 # tsconfig

-The shareable tsconfig of MLL
+The shareable TypeScript configuration of MLL